kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <li>Feature blog reviews start
         <li>Continue to partner with <code>#sig-docs-blog</code> for editorial review, work to ensure tech reviews are moving forward from SIGs
         <li>Connect with Release Lead to ensure theme and release logo will be ready for release blog (not required for draft revisions)
-        <li>Ensure that short one-to-two paragraph summaries of each Major Theme are available for the release blog from Release Notes lead or SIG Chairs
+        <li>Ensure that short one-to-two paragraph summaries of each Release Highlights are available for the release blog from Release Notes lead or SIG Chairs
         <li>Finalize Release blog final draft and start reviews
         <li>Send release blog draft to CNCF
         </ul>